Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 What are the alternatives to trimethoprim for UTIs?

-The main alternative is nitrofurantoin (NICE first-line).
+The main alternative is nitrofurantoin (NICE first-line for uncomplicated UTIs, lower current resistance rates).
 If both are unsuitable, cephalexin or fosfomycin may be prescribed.
-Your Access Doctor prescriber will recommend the most appropriate option based on your medical history.
+Your Access Doctor prescriber will recommend the most appropriate option based on your medical history, kidney function, and allergies.

 References